Configure a webhook integration

 Create an incoming webhook to your Slack channel to enable Endor Labs to post notifications in the channel.
 The webhook provides a unique URL for integrating the channel in Endor Labs.
 To send messages into Slack using incoming webhooks, see Slack Integration If you have already created an incoming webhook in the channel, copy the unique URL and integrate the channel in Endor Labs.Customize webhook notification templates

-- Click Manage to view the list of configured notification integrations.
+- Under Notifications, click Manage on the Slack card to view the configured notification integrations.

-- Choose one and click the ellipsis on the right side, and click Edit Template.
+- Choose one, click the ellipsis on the right side, and click Edit Template.

 - Make required changes to any of the following templates and click Save Template.